enriquepablo/peer/doc/install.rst

   $ virtualenv /vaw/www/peer --no-site-packages

-The *--no-site-packges* option tells virtualenv to not depend on any system package.
+The *--no-site-packages* option tells virtualenv to not depend on any system package.
 For example, even if you already have Django installed on your system it will install another copy inside this virtualenv.
 This improves the reliability by making sure you have the same versions of the